zX3no/Omnia/README.md

 Kotlin is meant to be used with IntelliJ IDEA, but I don't like IDE's so I followed the command line tutorial instead.
 I measured `5.01` seconds to compile and run hello world.
-I don't think it should be that slow so I'll just leave it up to my own incompitence.
+I don't think it should be that slow so I'll just leave it up to my own incompetence.

-I kept running into these overload ambiugity errors.
+I kept running into these overload ambiguity errors.
 I was quite frustrating.

 ```log
   timer.kt:9:22: error: overload resolution ambiguity: